 What You Need

-Make sure all documents are clear, current, and match your personal information to avoid delays.
+Make sure all documents are clear and match your details.

 What Happens Next

-If you used an automatic fraud alert feature, you may also be able to deactivate it directly through your account settings.
+If you used an automatic fraud alert feature, you may be able to turn it off in your account settings.

 Important Things to Know Before You Start